 For products rated at tiers 1, 2 and individual systems rated at tier 3:

-• The weblink to the specification sheet and the verification letter for the product in question on the Lighting Global products page in the case of products tested by Lighting Global;
+• The weblink to the specification sheet and the verification letter for each product in question on the Lighting Global products page in the case of products tested by Lighting Global.
+Please include the weblink in the project proposal in chapter 3.6.2 and the verification letter as an attachment to the grant application;

-• Otherwise, you may submit test reports by other independent testing institutes.
+• Otherwise, you may submit test reports for each product in question by other independent testing institutes.
 Providing certified values for the same parameters as used by Lighting Global.
+Please provide the test report as an attachment to the grant application.

 Tier 4 and non-individual systems 3